pepijn1/pepijn.xyz/index.md

 - Synthetic fuels (solar power to methane / methanol) outcompete fossil fuels
 - Fermented proteins outcompeting animal derived proteins

-## How to improve conversations

-- Ask questions, be genuinely curious above all else
-- Say the things you cannot say or that are uncomfortable to say
-- Tolerate silence, even if it's mildly uncomfortable
-- When you disagree with someone, instead of stating your opinion, ask: what's the best argument against this?
-Or: how would you summarise your opponent's position as charitably as possible?
-- Raise someone's ambitions.
-It's free, it's underrated and it works.

-## Some startup insights
+## NOTES ON STARTUPS

-- When choosing a startup to join, look for the most obsessed founder
+- When choosing a startup to join, look for the most obsessed, determined, formidable founder
 - A startup should be like a cult or a religion with a secret at its core
 - Embrace daily doses of pain, confusion and messiness as the price of your freedom
 - Ego is the enemy.
 Make a point of writing down your mistakes to the group.